-The excuse game is more personal and about things you can control.
-This always works as the focus changes from you to something bigger that you have no power over.
-If you’re a good player, you can elicit guilt feelings in the person asking the questions or if you’re an expert, get them to join you in the blame game.
+The excuse game is more personal, about things you can control.
+This always works as the focus changes from you to something bigger than you that have no power over.
+If you’re a good player, you can elicit guilt feelings in the person asking the questions or, if you’re an expert, get them to join you in the blame game.

 Life is often compared to being on a stage where we are just the actors but that makes me think of a set scenario where our destiny has already been plotted out.
 I prefer to think of life as a card game.
 This gives you far more power to choose which game to play and whether you are prepared to raise the stakes or fold.
 There was a popular song out some years ago where our souls were the stake in a game of poker but this is not so radical.
 The stakes involved here are only you moving your responsibility for not doing something onto something or someone else.

-None of us know the outcome of the hand but we want to win the pot.
+None of us knows the outcome of the hand but we want to win the pot.

 Some folk are happy living a quiet life without any risk.

-Their favorite game is solitaire where they only deal with themselves.
+Their favourite game is solitaire where they only deal with themselves.

-The majority of us are prepared to take life as it comes and deal with what life hands out.
+The majority of us are prepared to take life as it comes and deal with what it hands out.

-You know someone that has a whole deck of excuses.
-You may find them at your place of work or private life or family.
+I’m sure you know someone that has a whole deck of excuses.
+You may find them at your place of work or private life.
 They always have some card they play to justify their shortcomings.

 The two most commonly used decks are: